 - Use the uneven grilling technique discussed, and use the whole grill surface and alternate sides with your flips to prevent flare-ups.

-- Use the seasoning of your choice, I used my homemade seasoning.
-Just some Kosher salt and pepper would do.
+- Use the seasoning of your choice.
+I used our homemade seasoning mix.

-- Do not try this with partly frozen chicken; you will never get to the correct internal temperature.
+- Do not try this with partly frozen chicken; you will burn it before getting to the correct internal temperature.

 - Use 185° as my final internal temperature.
 This is where the thighs are done.
 They are safe at 165° but are still tough.